 Rogue also just released a Floor Glute.
 It’s interesting, but not a true GHD; and it’s insanely expensive at $525.
 Take a look.

 GHD Review Summary – Recommendations

-It’s tough to make a long-distance recommendation for a GHD when there are so many quality models available.
-However, if you’re a big or tall person, you may want to lean towards a model with a larger footprint so you’ll feel more secure when things get intense; like the Abrams (I included the footprints of each model for this reason).
-If your budget is tight and you just want a simple, low-cost GHD, the Echo has been very well received.
+It’s tough to make a long-distance recommendation for a Glute Ham Developer when there are so many quality models available, but I can say this: if you’re a exceptionally heavy or tall person, you may want to lean towards a model with a larger footprint and more welds than bolts so that you’ll feel more secure when intensity is up; something like the Abrams 2.0 with it’s 40″+ wide base (I included the footprints of each model for this reason).

 Here are some videos showing the most common exercises that can and should be done with your GHD.
 These videos are all from Rogue, and they are all being performed on the original Abrams GHD.
 Big thanks to Rogue for taking the time to make these videos.